ops-center/searchlight/docs/reference/searchlight/searchlight_run.md

 ### Options inherited from parent commands

 ```
-      --allow_verification_with_non_compliant_keys   Allow a SignatureVerifier to use keys which are technically non-compliant with RFC6962.
       --alsologtostderr                  log to standard error as well as files
       --analytics                        Send analytical events to Google Analytics (default true)
       --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0)
       --log_dir string                   If non-empty, write log files in this directory
       --logtostderr                      log to standard error instead of files
       --stderrthreshold severity         logs at or above this threshold go to stderr
   -v, --v Level                          log level for V logs
       --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
 ```

 ### SEE ALSO